cagov/hub.innovation.ca.gov/docs/pages/product-management/introduction-product-approach-public-sector.md

 ---
-title: Introduction to product approach for the public sector
+title: Introduction to a product approach for the public sector
 description: An online, self-paced course introducing product principles for State of California staff
 parentid: Product management
 parentidlink: /product-management/